 Our attorneys have a distinguished track record, both in and out of the courtroom, of achieving the best possible results for our clients.
 When you choose Lewis Kuhn Swan PC, you can expect the highest level of skill, tenacity, and integrity.

-To find out more about your rights and the merits of your whistleblower case for free, please call Lewis Kuhn Swan PC today at 719-694-3000.
+To find out more about your rights and the merits of your whistleblower case, please call Lewis Kuhn Swan PC today at 719-694-3000.
 We proudly serve the Colorado Springs, Pueblo, and Castle Rock areas of Colorado.